 What does this all mean??

-That means, you need to understand that how you position your site/pages, you need to be aware of the keywords used from search engines, and assess to see if your content strategy is working properly (making users taking a desired action).
+That means you need to understand that how you position your pages’ content, you need to be aware of the keywords used from search engines, and assess to see if your content strategy is working properly (making users taking the desired action).

 2) Assess the keywords from search and see what kinds of keywords (w/ different possible intent) generated lower/higher bounces, conversions, etc..

-3) Optimize your content or CTA (call to action) to better serve your users.
+3) Optimize by testing your content or CTA (call to action) to drive users down the funnel

 Increase Your Website Conversions